plagnollab/DNASeq_pipeline/WGS/README.md

 > code f1 f2

 where f1 and f2 are the paired end fastq files and code is an identifier for the exome of interest.
+The code is used to create a subdirectory under aligned where the output goes.

 ### reference